Do you like the sound of living an organic lifestyle?

 Once you’ve grabbed a bargain, eat and share as much as you can while the food is fresh.
 Then preserve the rest.

-Bottling, drying, fermenting, freezing, pickling, and making jams and chutneys are all simple techniques you can learn more about here.
-They don’t need to take a long time, and they have a massive impact on your food budget.
+Bottling, drying, fermenting, freezing, pickling, and making jams and chutneys are all simple techniques when you learn the basics.
+They don’t need to take a long time and can have a massive impact on your food budget.

 5. Don’t throw food away